 Clinical Research Scholars Program (KL2)

 Please review our eligibility requirements for prospective applicants (subject to change).
 For more information, see our 2019 KL2 Faculty RFA.
-Additionally, we invite anyone interested in learning more to attend our information sessions on:
+Additionally, we invite anyone interested in learning more to view our recorded information session:

 Contact Stacey Marks, Program Manager, if you have any questions or if you would like to speak to someone about the program.

 Visit the links below to learn more.